-$(10^{\circ} \sim 15^{\circ})$ at offshore.
-Therefore we consider the receiver fault angles of $(10^{\circ}, 15^{\circ}, 80^{\circ})$.
-The pattern of the ΔCFS values in this region at 25 km depth is given in Figure 5a.
-Another non-negligible mechanism is N to NNW right lateral strike slips in northern part in Region B (cf. Figure 4) as stated in the previous section.
-Thus, we also examined the receiver fault angles of $(170^{\circ}, 90^{\circ}, 180^{\circ})$.
-The pattern of the ΔCFS values in this region at 15 km depth is positive or neutral except for the southwestern part of Region B, which is stable for the shallow $(0\sim 30 \text{ km})$.
-The background seismicity in this region, given in Figure 6c, shows slightly increasing activity after 1940's, and we see the steady activity after 1940's as seen in the previous case.
+examined the receiver fault angles of $(170^{\circ}, 90^{\circ}, 180^{\circ})$.
+The pattern of the Δ CFS values in this region at a depth of 15 km is positive or neutral, except for those values in the southwestern part of region B, which are stable for ranges of shallow depth (0-30 km).
+The background seismicity in this region, given in Figure 6c, shows slightly increasing activity after the 1940s, and we see steady activity after the 1940s, as seen in the previous case.

-[41] The third region is Taiwan inland, western side of the Longitudinal Valley (LV) included in the regions II and III of Figure 1.
-Here we assume either thrust type mechanism similar to the Chi-Chi rupture (strike, dip, rake) = $(10^{\circ}, 30^{\circ}, 60^{\circ})$ or northwest left-lateral strike slip faulting $(135^{\circ}, 90^{\circ}, 0^{\circ})$ for the transfer faults as described in Section 5.
-The respective ΔCFS patterns in the depth of 15 km are provided in Figure 5c and d.
-The stress shadows of the both cases cover the middle latitude area of Taiwan inland (Region C).
-Also, the stress shadow is shown in the proximity of the LV in the same region due to the high dip angle $(50^{\circ} \sim 60^{\circ})$ of the oblique-reverse faulting as described in the above case.
-The background seismicity in this region given in Figure 6d shows quiet period during 1960-1990, then the recovery of the activity ends up with the occurrence of the Chi-Chi earthquake.
-It is also seen from the ΔCFS pattern in the depth of 8 \sim 10 km that the assumed aseismic slip could strongly encourage the occurrence of Chi-Chi rupture at the location of its hypocenter.
-Incidentally, we can clearly see another quiescence during about 15 years period before the Shin-Chu Taichung earthquake (E120.81 $^{\circ}$, N24.35 $^{\circ}$, M7.1, 21/Apr/1935), for which we may assume similar scenario.
+[51] The third region is inland Taiwan, the western side of the Longitudinal Valley (LV) included in the regions II and III of Figure 1.
+Here we assume either a thrust-type mechanism similar to the Chi-Chi rupture (strike, dip, rake) equal to $(10^\circ, 30^\circ, 60^\circ)$ or a northwest left-lateral strike-slip faulting $(135^\circ, 90^\circ, 0^\circ)$ for the transfer faults as described in section 5.
+The respective ΔCFS patterns at a depth of 15 km are provided in Figures 5c and 5d.
+The stress shadows of both cases cover the middle latitude area of inland Taiwan (region C), with, the stress shadow being shown in proximity of the LV in the same region, due to a high dip angle $(50-60^{\circ})$ of the oblique-reverse faulting, as described in the above case.
+The background seismicity in this region is given in Figure 6d and shows a quiet period from 1960-1990, followed by recovery of activity culminating with the Chi-Chi rupture.
+It can also be seen from the positive ΔCFS around the hypocenter at a depth of 8-10 km that the assumed aseismic slip strongly encourages occurrence of the Chi-Chi rupture.
+Such positive ΔCFS near the hypocenter does exist even if we change the parameters of the aseismic fault in a reasonable degree.
+Incidentally, we clearly see additional quiescence during a period of about 15 years prior to the 1935 Shin-Chu Taichung earthquake of M7.1 (120.81°E, 24.35°N), for which we may assume a similar scenario.

-8 Conclusion
+8. Conclusion

-[42] To analyze the seismicity in the Taiwan region, we have applied the space-time ETAS model, and then the stochastic declustering method that stochastically separates the whole seismicity during the last 100 years into the rates of the background and clustering seismicity rates.
-Thus, imaging of the separated quantities is performed in order to discuss implication of the regional features of seismicity in and around Taiwan.
+[52] To analyze seismicity in the Taiwan region, we have applied the space-time ETAS model, and then applied the stochastic declustering method, which stochastically separates the whole seismicity during the last 100 years into background and clustering seismicity.
+Thus imaging of the separated quantities is performed in order to discuss implication of the regional features of seismicity in and around Taiwan.